pcvonz/godot_workshop_01/README.md

 ###The Class docs

 In the scripting view you can bring up the class documentation at anytime.
 Let's bring up the documentation for an Area2D.
 In the top pane of the scripting view click "Classes" and then search for `Area2D`.
-The Area2D node is used to for area detection (think: is there something in here?).
+The Area2D node is used for area detection (think: "is there something in here?").
 Scroll down to the Signals list, what important to us is the `body_enter` and `body_exit` signals.
 Body refers to the physics bodies: kinematic, rigid, and static.

 ###Signals